petermcloughlin/DjangoDogGroomers/README.md

 Howver, I do have another ongoing bug which I will attempt to resolve.
 It involves restricting the display of the Dates to weekdays and the times ranges within the 09:00 to 19:00 hours.
 Some solutions I found online were a little daunting for me to amend and implement so I have decided for now to list this as a known bug in my application.
 I hope by project 5 and beyond to have this resolved and working seamlessly for the purposes of a positive user experience and seamless integration with the data model and database.

 ## Summary / Reflection
 When approaching this project, I opted for a concept that would require a simple model, upon which the forms, views and templates could be built.
 My reason for doing this, was purely to give myself a greater understanding of the Django framework and how the project files, packages and folders all linked up together.
 Despite the simplicity, I felt that the overall look and feel of the application progressed well enough.
-I do hope, for Project 5 to have much better grasp of the Django framework and to implement more models , depending on the functionality of the application.
+I do hope, for Project 5 to have a much better grasp of the Django framework and to implement more models , depending on the functionality of the application.
 As always, I would like to thank my Mentor for his advice, my family for putting up with long hours in the evenings adding and adjusting code, and thanks to Tutor support , especially on this occasion, as I did require their help at different stages of this project.
 I do hope to build bigger and better app's with Django from this point onwards, now that I have learned some of the basics, thanks to the detailed tutorials of the Code Institute.